webclinic017/edgedb/docs/reference/edgeql/parameters.rst

 REPL
 ^^^^

-When you include a parameter reference in an Gel REPL, you'll be prompted interactively to provide a value or values.
+When you include a parameter reference in a Gel REPL, you'll be prompted interactively to provide a value or values.

 .. code-block:: edgeql-repl